Free ArtNet Monitor

 Net and ArtSync

-Each ArtNET net contains 256 universes.
+Each ArtNet net contains 256 universes.
 The ArtNetominator lets you monitor all nets and can handle receiving thousands of universes without crashing like Wireshark.

-Special ArtSync packets are sent by consoles to sync the outputs of all nodes.
+Special ArtSync packets are sent by consoles to synchronize the outputs of all nodes.
 You can see whether ArtSync packets are being received by looking at the ArtSync indicator next to the net selection.

 Subnets

 The ArtNetominator monitors activity on all 16 subnets of the selected Net.
 Hover with the mouse to see the number of packets/s.
-Click on a subnet to select it and see in more details the activity in its 16 universes.
+Click on a subnet to select it and see in more detail the activity in its 16 universes.

 ArtNet Subnet Monitor